Advisory Board

 Samuel Budoi

-Chairperson of the Board
+Chairperson of the Advisory Board

-Samuel is an atrocity prevention practitioner with progressive experience in leading multi-sectoral programs in Africa.
+Samuel Budoi is an atrocity prevention practitioner with progressive experience in leading multi-sectoral programs in Africa.
 Skilled in program design and management, public and private partnerships coordination, and evidence-based policy advocacy.
 He has a proven ability to mobilize resources, manage diverse teams, and implement inclusive peacebuilding dialogue models aligned with the atrocity prevention architecture priorities.
 He is passionate about SDG 16, preventive diplomacy, environmental peacebuilding, preventing and countering violent extremism (P/CVE), election violence prevention, and transitional justice.
 Samuel is currently pursuing his Ph.D. in Community Research and Action at Binghamton University, State University of New York, where he previously earned his Master’s degree in Genocide and Mass Atrocity Prevention.
 He holds a Bachelor’s in Armed Conflict and Peace Studies and Political Science from the University of Nairobi.

 LinkedIn Page